apurv101/asset-transfer/README.md

-# Cranky Coin
+# Asset Transfer
-Cranky Coin is a simple blockchain, cryptocurrency, wallet implementation
+Asset Transfer is a simple implemenation of Blockchain where all transactions can be recorded.